ACT™ FAQ

 • Less cognitive capacity to focus during the test

-Before performing ACT, please consider the patient’s medical history alongside clinical judgement on whether you deem it suitable for your patient.
+Before performing ACT, please consider the client’s medical history alongside clinical judgement on whether you deem it suitable for your client.

 Can I perform ACT on someone with tinnitus?